 If you're looking for hard, fast facts about Clubhouse, you are not alone.
 That is why we have pulled together these Clubhouse statistics.
 Here, you'll learn more about Clubhouse users and revenue.
 We'll close out with a few tips you can follow to make the most of your time on the platform.

 - 1. The Clubhouse app was first released on iOS in 2020

 - 2. Both Co-founders of Clubhouse were also founders of other startups

 - 3. Clubhouse venture capital went from $10M to $100M in less than a year

 - 4. The last funding round valued the Clubhouse app at $4 billion

-- 6. Clubhouse ranks among the Top 20 Social Networking apps on iOS
+- 6. Clubhouse ranks among the Top 50 Social Apps on Google Play Store

 - 8. By May 2022, Clubhouse was seeing over 680,000 monthly downloads